-Successful oil & gas operations should be safe, efficient, and have minimal interruptions
+Successful oil & gas operations should be safe, efficient, and streamlined - without unnecessary downtime.

 Pitting defect highlighted by the oblique lighting system.

-Substantially reduce the cost of oil & gas inspections while maintaining workplace safety
+Substantially reduce the cost of oil and gas inspections while maintaining workplace safety

 Collect reliable data